leanprover/fp-lean/functional-programming-lean/src/getting-to-know/datatypes-and-patterns.md

 In this case, `zero` is even.
 Non-recursive branches of the code like this one are called _base cases_.
 The successor of an odd number is even, and the successor of an even number is odd.
-This means that a number built with `succ` is even if its argument is not even.
+This means that a number built with `succ` is even if and only if its argument is not even.
 ```Lean
 {{#example_decl Examples/Intro.lean even}}
 ```